romychs/gotk3/README.md

 -->

-Original [GOTK3](https://godoc.org/github.com/gotk3) project provides Go bindings for GTK+3 and dependent projects.
-Partial binding support for the following libraries is currently implemented:
+Original [GOTK3](https://godoc.org/github.com/gotk3/gotk3) project provides Go bindings for GTK+3 and dependent projects.

-  - GTK+3 (3.12 and later)
-  - GDK 3 (3.12 and later)
-  - GLib 2 (2.36 and later)
-  - Cairo (1.10 and later)

 Idea to create a fork from the original one of the best [GTK+3 adaptation for golang](https://godoc.org/github.com/gotk3) was